Revelation 11:19a; 12:1-6a; 10ab; 1 Corinthians 15:20-26; Luke 1:39-56

 Mary is not equal to Christ, of course.
 Jesus, though possessing a complete human nature, is the Eternal Word made flesh.
 Mary is only a creature of God.
 But she is a unique creature, the highest of all creatures.
 This is not just because she was born without the handicap of original sin.
 Eve and Adam were born free of sin as well, but it did not stop them from sinning as soon as they had the opportunity.
 Mary instead chose, with the help of God’s grace, to preserve her God-given purity throughout her life.
 The bodily corruption of death was not God’s original plan.
 It came into the world through sin, as St. Paul says in the first letter to the Corinthians: “the sting of death is sin”.
 So it is fitting that she who knew no sin should know no decay and no delay in enjoying the full fruits of her son’s work.
 It is fitting that she who stood by Christ under the cross should stand by him bodily at the right hand of the Father.
 Mary was always “at home” with God’s word, she lived on God’s word, and she was penetrated by God’s word.
 To the extent that she spoke with God’s words, she thought with God’s words, her thoughts were God’s thoughts, her words, and God’s words.
 She was penetrated by divine light and this is why she was so resplendent, so good, and so radiant with love and goodness.
 Mary lived on the Word of God; she was imbued with the Word of God.
 And the fact that she was immersed in the Word of God and was totally familiar with the Word also endowed her later with the inner enlightenment of wisdom.

 But Mary’s greatness does not stop at the graces and privileges which were showered on her.
 These, after all, were purely passive in the sense they were gifts given to her.
 Mary’s greatness was not just in being chosen to be Jesus’ mother but in her total acceptance of that responsibility in faith and trust, accepting blindly all that it might entail.
 And, indeed, she had no idea the price she would have to pay to be the mother of Jesus.
-But, again, like her Son she had emptied herself in total service to him and today we celebrate her reward, her being raised to the highest place among the human race.
-Through her body, Mary said “Yes!” to God; through her body, Mary showed faith in the Angel who spoke in the name of God: “Blessed is she who believed that there would be a fulfillment of what was spoken to her from the Lord!”
+But she had emptied herself in total service to him and now she is being raised to the highest place among the human race.
+Through her body, Mary said “Yes!” to God.
 Through her body, Mary was elevated to a place so high that no creature would ever be able to displace her: she thus became the Mother of God and the Mother of Christ, the incarnate Word.
 But above all, Mary then became the part of the Holy Spirit, becoming one with him in Christ.
-Lastly, Mary became the favored daughter of the Father, who had seen her in himself, in his Son, and in his Spirit for all eternity!
+Lastly, Mary became the favored daughter of the Father, who had seen her in himself, in his Son, and in his Spirit for all eternity.
 Long before time began, the Father had loved Mary and had given her the Glory which she now possesses forever, in her body and her soul!
 “And Mary said in response, “My soul magnifies the Lord, and my spirit rejoices in God my Savior, for he has regarded the low estate of his handmaiden.”